atw1020/sente/readme.md

 ---

-Sente (from the Japanese せんて/先手) is a general-purpose open source python library for the ancient asian board game Go/Badok/Weiqi.
+Sente (from the Japanese せんて/先手) is a general-purpose open-source python library for the ancient asian board game Go/Badok/Weiqi.
 Sente is designed to be a Python 3 replacement for the [gomill](https://github.com/mattheww/gomill) library.

-In addition to supporting Python 3, Sente is written in C++ which allows AIs that use Sente to have comparable to
+In addition to supporting Python 3, Sente is written in C++ which allows AIs that use Sente to take advantage of C++'s superior performance.

 Installation & Requirements